MikeSamaritakis/Speech-to-Text/README.md

 ### Usage Example

+To create the .exe file you need to install the module PyInstaller, for
+Windows: pip install pyinstaller, for MAC OS it comes pre-installed.
+After opening a terminal at the desired location, proceed to executing the commands below: pyinstaller --onefile speech_to_text.py

 To run the .exe just double click it, a terminal will open, when a message appears simply speak into the microphone, after you are done, the text version of what you just said will appear.